DeVinci-Innovation-Center/Classes/HMAE/README.md

 > 16/11/2021 - 19/11/2021

 You have to provide a report (between 2 and 5 pages) which summarises your advancement.
 The report is an extension of the first one.
-You will present your progress and prototype(s) to the course leader during a 10-minute meeting.
+You will have to add your PSSC inside (See section "Notation Sheet").
+You will present your progress, PSSC and prototype(s) to the course leader during a 10-minute meeting.
 The meeting has to take place in the deadline interval.
 **Please take the meeting in advance (1 week in advance, not 1 hour)**

 ### Step 3 - Final result